-Certified Nurse Midwives (CNMs) are educated in both midwifery and nursing.
+Certified Nurse-Midwives (CNMs) are educated in both midwifery and nursing.
 They earn graduate degrees, complete a midwifery education program accredited by the Accreditation Commission for Midwifery education (ACME), and pass a national certification examination administered by the American Midwifery Certification Board (AMCB).
-Midwives must be recertified every five years and meet specific continuing education requirements.Midwifery, as practiced by certified nurse midwives, encompasses a full range of primary health careservices for women, from adolescence through and beyond menopause.
-These services include:
+Midwives must be recertified every five years and meet specific continuing education requirements.When considering a health care provider who will best meet your needs, keep in mind that certified nurse-midwives focus not only on maternity care, but also on the full range of a woman’s health needs.
+CNMs are your partner in women’s health throughout life—from your teenage years through adulthood and beyond.
+They provide:

 Midwives provide initial and ongoing comprehensive assessment, diagnosis and treatment.
 They: